-For this, we assume you are in the directory housing docker-compose.yml.
+For this, we assume you are in the directory (in the FlexMeasures git repository) housing docker-compose.yml.

 Note: The minimum Docker version is 17.09 and for docker-compose we tested successfully at version 1.25.
 You can check your versions with docker[-compose] --version.